Partnering organizations include:

 Please note: There is no charge for courses at the Coopers Education Center.

 Students will operate our tire machines and learn to operate our two post lifts.
 Students will be introduced to power and hand tools, basic cutting tools and possibly some light welding.
-We hope to do some single cylinder small engine work and potentially do some work on a junior go cart, with the possibility of taking it to Seneca Grand Prix go kart track and racing it.
-We also will be building valve cover racers and students will compete against each other on our track with the vehicles they build.
+We hope to do some single cylinder small engine work and potentially do some work on a junior go cart.
+There may be an opportunity to go to the Seneca Grand Prix Go-Kart track and race it.
+We also will be building valve cover racers and students will compete against each other with the vehicles they build on our track.

 Do you enjoy making people feel better about themselves?
 Come to GST BOCES Cosmetology Summer Academy at the Coopers Campus.
 Each student will learn the importance of hygiene and sanitation, braiding, manicuring, pedicuring and plain facials.
 Summer of Innovation students will get to work one-on-one with senior students from the Cosmetology program.